 - length of the marriage.

-Marital debts are another common question clients have when it comes to what they are entitled to, or in this case entitled to avoid, in a divorce.
-A typical arrangement will have both parties taking with them any debts that are in their name only and splitting debts that share both names.
-However, it's crucial to keep in mind that people are not entitled to getting this sort of equitable result.
+Marital debts are another common concern for clients regarding what they are entitled to, or in this case, entitled to avoid, in a divorce.
+A typical arrangement involves both parties assuming debts in their name only and splitting debts that bear both names.
+However, it’s important to understand that people are not guaranteed this sort of equitable result.

 Divorce negotiations center on a lot of horse trading over any and all issues pertinent to the separating couple.
-In order to receive the maximum benefit possible and ensure you are not left holding the metaphorical bag on your communal debts an experienced family law attorney is a crucial advocate for your interests.
+To maximize benefits and avoid being left responsible for communal debts, having an experienced family law attorney as an advocate for your interests is crucial.
 A family law attorney, such as those with the Law Office of Bryan Fagan, PLLC, are able to help position you to take on no more debt than is equitable while protecting your credit and minimizing your liabilities moving forward.

 Alimony or Spousal Support

-A lot of our clients will ask us at an initial consultation (note- all family law consultations with the Law Office of Bryan Fagan, PLLC are free of charge) whether or not they are entitled to spousal maintenance/support.
-Known widely as "alimony", courts in Texas are hesitant to award spousal maintenance as an award for a spouse in final orders, temporary spousal support can be awarded.
-This often occurs in cases where one spouse does not work and agrees to leave the marital home.
+Many clients ask us during their initial consultation (note: all family law consultations with the Law Office of Bryan Fagan, PLLC are free of charge) if they are entitled to spousal maintenance/support.
+Commonly known as “alimony,” Texas courts are generally reluctant to award spousal maintenance in final orders, though they can grant temporary spousal support.
+This scenario often occurs when one spouse, who does not work, agrees to leave the marital home.

 As part of the division of property and debts a Texas divorce court can consider a request for alimony.
-A spouse in Texas can be awarded alimony or spousal maintenance under the Texas Family Code only if one of two factors exists.
+A spouse in Texas may receive alimony or spousal maintenance under the Texas Family Code if one of two conditions exists:

-- The other spouse was convicted of a crime involving family violence within the two years prior to the filing of the divorce suit or
+- The other spouse was convicted of a crime involving family violence within the two years prior to filing the divorce suit.